kent-map/kent/landscape/desire-paths.md

 -What catches your attention on/near the path?
 -Who would have created the desire paths you’ve found?
 -What would the paths look like at different times of day/across the seasons?

+Desire lines are ultimately a joining of places, and to engage with them, you don’t need to plan long stretching hikes or elaborate daily walks.
+You don’t even need to be a writer, but for those of us who are, the desire paths that they form across the landscapes where we write are a useful tool.
 <br><br>
-For example, would the desire path change from this in the Autumn:

-To this in the Spring:
- <br><br>
-Imagine you're a character crossing this path:
+Imagine you're a character crossing a path:
 <br><br>
 -Who are you, and where are you going?
 -How is your character moving across the path?
 Are they limping or avoiding the cracks/lines?